 UWS and Canvas are currently working on a solution.
 If you would like to remove the duplicate sections, you will need to contact UWS Canvas Help, firstname.lastname@example.org.

 How do students save their information from Blackboard?

 UWB Learning Technologies is currently working on an in-depth guide for students on how to do this.
 When it is finished, we will be communicating it out to students and faculty.
-For a brief overview on how to save work from different sections of you Blackboard course, please see the page below:
+For a brief overview on how to save work from different sections of you Blackboard course, please see our Backing Up Data tutorial.